unosmium/sciolyff/examples/imports/README.md

    - Re-add the event names (use the PDF as reference) as the top row, label trial events like "Sounds of Music (Trial)" and trialed events like "Sounds of Music (Trialed)"
+6. Do more cleanup from Linux command line
+   - Run `unix2dos` on all CSV files
+   - Replace `?` with `-` using in some CSV files using `sed`
-6. Use the converter included in this directory to convert from .csv to .yaml
+7. Use the converter included in this directory to convert from .csv to .yaml